 Hibla Gerzmava has established herself as one of the most sought after sopranos of her generation, having received critical acclaim at such theaters as the Royal Opera House, Covent Garden, Opéra National de Paris, Metropolitan Opera, Vienna State Opera, Rome Opera, Teatro alla Scala, Semperoper Dresden, Bavarian State Opera in Munich, Mariinsky Theatre in St. Petersburg, and at the Bolshoi Theatre and Stanislavsky Nemirovich-Danchenko Theatre in Moscow, where she resides.
-Ms. Gerzmava began the current season as Amelia in Simon Boccanegra at the Vienna State Opera, after which she debuted in the title role of Norma at the Teatro Real in Madrid.
-She will soon make her house debut at the Arena di Verona in Verdi’s Requiem.
+Ms. Gerzmava began the 2021/22 season as Elisabetta di Valois in Don Carlo at the Bolshoi, after which she appeared for the first time alongside the Danish National Symphony Orchestra in Verdi’s Requiem.